 A window pops up saying “There was a problem parsing the package” while installing an app on Android?
 Here we’ve collected some useful tricks to fix the issue of there was a problem parsing the package on Android.

 Go to Settings, scroll down and tap on About Phone and then tap seven times on the “Build Number”.
-You should see a “You are now a developer” message on the screen > go to Settings again, scroll down and tap on Developer Options.
+You should see a “You are now a developer” message on the screen.
+Then go to Settings again, scroll down and tap on Developer Options.
 Under developer options, tap on USB debugging and enable it.

 The parse error can also occur if your security application is blocking the installation.
 So, if you are trying to install a .apk, the possibility is that your Antivirus app might be blocking the .apk file and preventing the installation.
 Just try disabling the Antivirus temporarily and try to install the .apk file.

-Sometimes it’s quite annoying when you found that the apps on your Android phone is not working and then there is a problem parsing the package when you try to install it again.
-To keep your apps in a safe and simple way, you can rely on AnyTrans for Android to transfer apps from Android to PC or Mac as a local backup.
-And you can also transfer apps from computer to Android phone back if you need them.
-Let’s check the detailed steps below:
+Sometimes it’s quite annoying when you found that the apps on your Android phone are not working and then there is a problem parsing the package when you try to install it again.
+To keep your apps safe and simple way, you can rely on AnyDroid to transfer apps from Android to PC or Mac as a local backup.
+And you can also transfer apps from a computer to an Android phone back if you need them.

-Step 1 Download and install AnyTrans for Android to your computer before start and then follow the procedures below.
+Step 1.
+Download and install AnyDroid to your computer before the start and then follow the procedures below.

-Step 2 Run it and connect your Android device via a USB cable > scroll down to the category page and click on Apps.
+Step 2.
+Run it and connect your Android device via a USB cable >Choose the Device Manager > Click on the Content to Computer on the right side.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >